 An Ideal Account Profile (IAP) is a person or a company that can get value out of your product or service and can provide value in return.
 An IAP is not everyone in your target market.
-You can’t just point out to a particular client and say “That’s my IAP”.
 You have to back that up with market research analysis and data first.

 The IAP provides value for your SME by paying you money for your product or service.
-Ideally, these are companies and people that are happy with using your product and will become your ambassadors to other companies.
-This is your perfect target client and the sales process should be flawless here – that is if you’ve done your b2b lead generation right.
+The companies and people who are satisfied with your product will become your ambassadors to other companies.
+This is your perfect target client and the sales process should be flawless here.

 An IAP will give you money only if you can help the IAP to make money with your product or service.
-You have to help the IAP with your product to solve the problem that wants to be solved.
+Likewise, you have to help the IAP with your product to solve the problem.
 An IAP must be convinced in your solution, and that’s the purchasing decision moment.

 When developing an ideal target client for your SME, you should have at least 5 IAP’s in mind.
 Your IAP’s might be in your existing clients too.
 Ask them if they get the value that you’ve promised when you sold them the product.
-Conduct an interview with your best clients.
-You can ask them questions like:
+Conduct an interview with your best clients too.
+For example, you can ask them questions like: